 Introduction to PostgreSQL Show Databases

-The PostgreSQL provide show database command.
-The show database command is used to see how many databases are present on the server and this command works on command line tool psql as well as query tool in pgadmin4, this is the most common task of administrator.
-The PostgreSQL in which single progres(by default database) is able to store multiple databases and each database stored set of files.
-The PostgreSQL provides a different kind of feature to user like create a database, drop database and show database etc.
+The PostgreSQL provides a show database command.
+The PostgreSQL Show Databases command is used to see how many databases are present on the server, and this command works on the command line tool psql as well as the query tool in pgadmin4, this is the most common task of the administrator.
+PostgreSQL, in which single progres(by default database) can store multiple databases, and each database stores a set of files.
+The PostgreSQL provides different kinds of features to users, like creating a database, drop database and show database, etc.

-Psql provide the facility to connect the server and execute a different query against the server.
-MySQL uses show databases command to show database but show database statement does not work directly in PostgreSQL, it provides some different meta-commands to show database and different query statement.
+Psql provides the facility to connect the server and execute a different query against the server.
+MySQL uses the show databases command to show database, but the show database statement does not work directly in PostgreSQL, it provides some different meta-commands to show database and different query statement.

 Syntax of PostgreSQL Show Databases